Indications for closure and medical management of atrial septal defects in adults

 - Mayo Medical School

 Atrial septal defect (ASD) is the most common congenital lesion in adults after bicuspid aortic valve.
-Although the defect is often asymptomatic until adulthood, potential complications of an undetected ASD include atrial arrhythmias, paradoxical embolization, cerebral abscess, right ventricular failure, and pulmonary hypertension that can become irreversible and lead to right-to-left shunting (Eisenmenger syndrome).
+Although the defect often causes no symptoms until adulthood, potential complications of an undetected ASD include atrial arrhythmias, paradoxical embolization, cerebral abscess, right ventricular failure, and pulmonary hypertension that can become irreversible and lead to right-to-left shunting (Eisenmenger syndrome).

 This topic will review indications for closure and medical management of ASDs in adults.